-Process/requirement Date/deadline Rationale Annual and semi- annual evaluation Every fall and spring semester.
+Process/requirement Term (guideline) Due at UGS Annual and semi- annual evaluation Every fall and spring semester.
 Completion of the annual evaluation in spring is required to enroll in the following fall semester.
+Dates are announced.
+Establishment of Dissertation Committee End of 1 st year (3 rd semester).
+Submit at least four semesters before the anticipated graduation date.
+Doctoral Degree and Application for Candidacy (HPDP Comprehensive Exam) After 2 years, in the 7 th semester, after completion of course work.
+The exam must be completed to enter candidacy and enroll in dissertation credits.
+Submit five business days before the first day of classes in the term in which enrollment in dissertation credits (PHC 7980) will commence.

-Track timey progression to graduation. of Dissertation The D-1 notifies UGS of the major professor and dissertation committee.
-D-2 Form Program for Doctoral Degree and Application for Candidacy ogram for Doctoral Continuous enrollment (at least 3 credits) is required after students D-3 Form Doctoral Research Proposal.
-End of 2 nd year or beginning of 3 rd year (6 th or 7 th semester).
-Needs to be completed at least 3 semesters before the anticipated graduation date.
-Proof of current enrollment required.
-The dissertation proposal defines the Ph.D. project.
-Students are expected to start working on their proposal in the 1st year of enrollment.
-D-5 Form Preliminary Approval of Dissertation and Request for Oral Defense.
-Before end of 5 th year (15 th semesters).
-Check UGS website for deadlines .
-D-5 must be submitted to the dean's office at least 5 weeks and to UGS at least 3 weeks before the defense date or by UGS deadline (whichever date is earlier).
-Dissertation defense for the dissertation committee and others interested.
-Defense is public and needs to be announced at least 2 weeks before the defense date.
-Final EDT Approval Form Active status required.
-Completed after a successful oral defense and after a final copy of the dissertation is approved by the committee.
-Approval of defense, dissertation, and electronic submission of dissertation.
-D-1r Form Change of composition of the dissertation committee.
+Continuous enrollment (at least 3 credits) is required after students enter the candidacy phase.
+Defense of Dissertation Proposal Third year of enrollment, after successful completion of the candidacy exam.
+Students are expected to start working on their proposal in the 1 st year of enrollment.
+Submit at least three semesters before the anticipated graduation date.
+Preliminary Approval and Request for Oral Defense of Dissertation Before the end of 5 th year (15 th semester), or earlier.
+Check UGS website for deadlines.
+Submit to the dean's office at least 5 weeks and to UGS at least 3 weeks before the defense date or by the UGS deadline (whichever date is earlier).
+Submission of Electronic Dissertation Final Document Completed after a successful oral defense and after a final copy of the dissertation is approved by the committee.
+See UGS website for the last day to submit.
+Revised Dissertation Committee Change of composition of the dissertation committee.
 Anytime Notify UGS of change of composition of the dissertation committee.
-Include prior D1 forms as attachment.

-A. SEMI-ANNUAL AND ANNUAL EVALUATION AND MENTORING PLAN
+SEMI-ANNUAL AND ANNUAL EVALUATION AND MENTORING PLAN

-Each academic year, at the end of the spring semester, the University Graduate School (UGS) requires that students submit their Annual Evaluation and Mentoring Plan.
-Students are evaluated based on proposed specific, measurable, achievable, realistic, and timely (SMART) objectives, pertaining to timely progress in the program, and other accomplishments including publications, professional presentations, awards/recognitions.
-Student evaluations are conducted by the major professor and dissertation committee or GPD if the D-1 form has not been completed.
+Each academic year, at the end of the spring semester, UGS requires that students submit their Annual Evaluation and Mentoring Plan.
+Students are evaluated based on proposed specific, measurable, achievable, realistic, and timely (SMART) objectives, pertaining to timely progress in the program, and other accomplishments including publications, professional presentations, and awards/recognitions.
+Student evaluations are conducted by the major professor and dissertation committee or by the GPD if a dissertation committee has not been established.
 If progress is not satisfactory, a performance improvement plan will be developed by the student with guidance of the major professor and GPD.
+Satisfactory performance in the annual evaluation is necessary in order to maintain good academic standing.

-The UGS notifies students when their Annual Student Evaluation and Mentoring Plan is available on https://my.fiu.edu/.
+UGS notifies students when their Annual Student Evaluation and Mentoring Plan is available on https://my.fiu.edu/.
 Students who do not complete their annual evaluation will be blocked from enrollment in the fall semester.

-Students are exempted from submitting the annual evaluation if they (1) have an approved Form D-5 on file and are expected to graduate during the spring term prior to the May 30 deadline or (2) have 17 or less course credits at the end of the spring semester.
-HPDP departmental procedures require that students with less than 17 course credits meet with the GPD to discuss academic progress and planning of future course work and other scholarly activities.
-More details about the UGS Doctoral Annual Student Evaluation and Mentoring Plan can be found here: http://gradschool.fiu.edu/students/doctoral-student-annual-evaluation/.
+Students are exempt from submitting the annual evaluation if they (1) are expected to graduate during the spring term prior to the May 30 deadline and have an approved 'Preliminary Approval and Request for Oral Defense' on file or (2) have less than 18 course credits at the end of the spring semester.
+HPDP departmental procedures require that students with less than 18 course credits meet with the GPD to discuss academic progress and planning of future course work and other scholarly activities.